kazeburo/Log-Minimal/README.md

         warnf("foo");

     Support levels are DEBUG,INFO,WARN,CRITICAL and NONE.
-    If NONE is set, no output.
+    If NONE is set, no output except croakf and croakff.
 Default log level is DEBUG.

 - $Log::Minimal::AUTODUMP